techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=263
 (4929)
 Which statements about JDBC are NOT true? (choose 2)

-a.
-JDBC is a Java API for executing SQL statements.
+A. JDBC is a Java API for executing SQL statements.

-b.
-JDBC provides a standard API for tool/database developers and makes it possible to write database applications using a pure Java API.
+B. JDBC provides a standard API for tool/database developers and makes it possible to write database applications using a pure Java API.

-c.
-It consists of a set of classes and interfaces written in the Java programming language.
+C. It consists of a set of classes and interfaces written in the Java programming language.

-d.
-The combination of Java and JDBC lets a programmer write it once and run it anywhere. e.
+D. The combination of Java and JDBC lets a programmer write it once and run it anywhere. e.
 JDBC is a Java database system. f.
 JDBC is a Java API for connecting to any kind of DBMS
-Answer: EF
+ANSWER: EF
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: